 - make certain her engagement ring is ready and in your hands well before you head to Paris to propose (it can easily take jewelers 4-6 weeks … so do not procrastinate);

-- it’s highly recommended that you protect her ring against loss, damage, theft, and other disappearance with worldwide jewelry insurance—notably when you’re planning a Paris proposal where travel is involved.
+- it’s highly recommended that you protect her ring against loss, damage, theft, and other disappearance with worldwide jewelry insurance—notably when you’re planning a destination proposal where travel is involved.
 For an extra level of peace of mind, consider laser-inscribing the ring with its GIA report number;

 - finally, you may want to quickly scan these helpful travel tips on how to keep her ring unnoticed and safe as you pass through airport security and share a hotel room.